primiano/perfetto-docs/docs/quickstart/trace-analysis.md

 ## Trace-based metrics

-TraceProcessor offers also a higher-level query interface that allows to run pre-baked queries that output structured JSON/Protobuf/text in output, without having to type manual SQL queries.
+Trace Processor offers also a higher-level query interface that allows to run pre-baked queries, herein called "metrics".
+Metrics are generally curated by domain experts, often the same people who add the instrumentation points in the first lace, and output structured JSON/Protobuf/text.
+Metrics allow to get a summarized view of the trace without having to type any SQL or having to load the trace in the UI.

-These metrics schema live in the [/protos/perfetto/metrics](/protos/perfetto/metrics/) directory.
+The metrics` schema files live in the [/protos/perfetto/metrics](/protos/perfetto/metrics/) directory.
 The corresponding SQL queries live in [/src/trace_processor/metrics](/src/trace_processor/metrics/).